nealpalmer/UsbJoy/README.md

 - ESD diodes on all 16 3-pin connectors
 - Configuration of SmartButton configuration done through the USB-UART interface.
 Some settings are saved in EEPROM (Neopixel config, ...) , some are temporary (LED values).
 - Coming soon: Programming of PIC micro-controller done over USB-UART with button press required.
+- Colored JST-XH 3-pin connectors are available on [aliexpress.com](https://www.aliexpress.us/item/3256806937445015.html)
+- Colored JST-XH terminal 3-pin connectors are available on [aliexpress.com](https://www.aliexpress.us/item/3256804014172692.html)
+- pre-crimped 3-pin cables are available on [aliexpress.com](https://www.aliexpress.us/item/3256807213104605.html)  Just be aware that the pins have to be removed, and swapped so that it is a 1:1 cable instead of a 1:3 cable (or you are going to connect GND to 5V, and destroy your SmartButtons).
+- pre-crimped 10-pin cables are available on [amazon.com](https://www.amazon.com/dp/B0B2RCW5JF) And you would have to replace the connectors with a 3-pin version (cheap, and comes from US, so comes quickly).

 **SmartButton features**
 - Uses 30mm illuminated arcade buttons. [https://www.amazon.com/EG-STARTS-Illuminated-Buttons-Raspberry/dp/B01N11BDX9](https://www.amazon.com/EG-STARTS-Illuminated-Buttons-Raspberry/dp/B01N11BDX9)